snap-one/docs-driverworks-fundamentals/source/includes/16_sysman_logging/_9-ADVANCEDLOGGINGCAPABILITIES.md

  OK
 ```

-We can also return the log to value its default value of ERROR with the following:
+In the third example, we can also return the log to value its default value of ERROR.

 ```js
 /# sysman log director default